ye-olde-jack/NFG/Secrets/S8 Notes (In Progress).md

 		- Theodore Marshall: Cautious of Falling Fire, indifferent or earnest to most others.
 	- For each NPC, determine whether or not there is a faction that exists for us and our characters to interact with.
 		- **Completed**.
-- # Step 3: World Events (Done: Vids bulleted below are extra)
+- # Step 3: World Events (Review: Vids bulleted below are extra)
 	- Dungeon Coach DC 20 Video.
 	- Matt Colville video on on making towns.
 	Keeping the rest of the world on Drakkenheim alive:
 	- Determine some major events that would be significant or interesting to some of our characters going on in Drakkenheim overall. <>indicates freely learned about.
 		- Drakkenheim Rumor: **Rumors that a man with seven eyes tends to the sick in an old water treatment facility.
-Some say people have even come away from it without the touch of contamination.**
+Some say people have even come away from it without the touch of contamination.** Has yet to be added.
-		- <>Emberwood: **Knight Captain Theodore Marshal apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.**
+		- <>Emberwood: ~~**Knight Captain Theodore Marshal apparently leading forces within Camp Dawn on strenuous training sequence, ensuring they are prepared for anything to come.~~ Spoke about.**
 			- Can be found out on DC 13-15 check of some kind: Was apparently requested to stay there by Ophelia Reed in turn to his own request for her to .
 		- Newspaper: **The name of Eldrick Runeweaver, current lead of the Amethyst Academy once again thanked as personally present for the receiving of Mageborn from Elyria.
 A recent discovery of multiple mageborn has lead to a successful validation for the Edicts of Lumen as the children get handed over to representatives of the Amethyst Academy.**
 			- The children are all coming from a cult that got busted and murdered but that's way less public.
 Some kinda DC can get that info.
 		- Newspaper: Trade relations with the nearing continent of Kislev are booming in this post-war era.
 		- <>Newspaper: Come May of 1915, the next Caspian Kingsmoot will occur.
 Some families and a variety of kingdoms within Caspia are already settling into gear for this.
-		- <>Emberwood: raucous tension from prior day that was heard about in the Chapel of Saint Ardenna actually turned out to be an overzealous lighting of the newly installed brazier at the Chapel.
+		- <>Emberwood: ~~raucous tension from prior day that was heard about in the Chapel of Saint Ardenna actually turned out to be an overzealous lighting of the newly installed brazier at the Chapel.~~ **Talked about, but go over Reporter NPC.**
 			- Rumors are around the town for what that really might be.
 			- DC 13-14 check reveals that Nathaniel Flint was seen talking to the local newspaper reporter.
 (NPC from Rupert's backstory, **read grey book.**)
-		- Drakkenheim: Recent efforts to establish small parties to recover those lost wandering the streets of Drakkenheim for one reason or another have been reestablished.
-Joint effort broached between Silver Order and Hooded Lanterns of this fact.
+		- Drakkenheim: ~~Recent efforts to establish small parties to recover those lost wandering the streets of Drakkenheim for one reason or another have been reestablished.
+Joint effort broached between Silver Order and Hooded Lanterns of this fact.~~ **Say this again.**
-		- <>Drakkenheim: A band of around two dozen attempted a pilgrimage on their own into the city during the Feast of the Faithful, it went quite poorly.
+		- <>Drakkenheim: ~~A band of around two dozen attempted a pilgrimage on their own into the city during the Feast of the Faithful, it went quite poorly.~~ **Go over this again, include Edelgard somewhere too**
-			- Space for notes:
+			- Space for notes: Thalia wants to potentially help, same as Rupert.
 	- Determine what day, season, year, etc. it currently is.
 		- Day is November 30th, 1914.
-Next day begins December 1st, 1914.
-9 days from that day, River will have another mission.
+Next day begins December 1st, 1914. ==9 days from that day, River will have another mission that the Queen's Men will ask about the day before.==
 	- Determine if there's some kind of special occasion or holiday occurring or approaching. maybe people are getting ready for or cleaning up after a holiday?
 		- People are cleaning up after the Feast.
 Most are going to be shaken from some of the recent events, but not a lot of people are stressing over it and took time to clear away from being near the Chapel as a result.
-- # Step 4: PCs current goals and plans (Done.)
+- # Step 4: PCs current goals and plans (Major Restructure this) (In Progress.)
-	- Where is your character currently? **Mostly heading into Shepherd's Gate**
+	- Where is your character currently? **Emberwood Village**
 		- Thalia is leaving Drakkenheim with the rest of the party, having just finished assisting in the eventful part the Rat's Nest Tavern and being told to head into the City by Flamekeeper Isaac.
 Ophelia Reed wants to keep some negative pressure on Thalia, which is represented by some potential mistrust from the rest of the people in Emberwood.
 She also just figured out some stuff about herself and her date of birth thanks to the Holiday Spirit and this will lead to another vision of the Crater (Minor Scene).
 		- Rupert is coming with the rest of the group out of Drakkenheim, having just survived near death as an ordeal after needing effort to have corralled a lot of the party during the Feast and kept up with some NPCs like Ophelia Reed and Isaac.
 Both these NPCs want him.
 He gets a scar from this.
 		- Dr. Mobius is attempting to get fireworks or firefly show together for the Feast to do some decent celebrating and call an appealing look to be cast on the academy.
 He is coming off of that recent near death in the Outer City and potentially has had an encounter with a spirit, depending on what the players want.